TedCreator/Backup/README.md

 # ZipUp - Backup Tool
 A WIP program to backup files
+Requires 7zip to be installed (for now) and executable folder added to PATH environmental variable.

 Some Plans: <br>
 Finish the concept idea which uses shell commands. <br>